Azure/Azure-Verified-Modules/docs/content/indexes/bicep/_index.md

 ## Status Badges

-This section gives you an overview of a the latest workflow status of each AVM module in the [Public Bicep Registry repository](https://github.com/Azure/bicep-registry-modules).
+This section gives you an overview of the latest workflow status of each AVM module in the [Public Bicep Registry repository](https://github.com/Azure/bicep-registry-modules).

 {{< hint type="note" >}}
 While some pipelines can momentarily show as red, a new module version cannot be published without a successful test run.
-Failing test may indicate a recent change to the platform that is causing a break in the module or any intermittent errors, such as a periodic test deployment attempting to create a resource with a name already taken in another Azure region.
+A failing test may indicate a recent change to the platform that is causing a break in the module or any intermittent errors, such as a periodic test deployment attempting to create a resource with a name already taken in another Azure region.
 {{< /hint >}}

 {{< include file="static/includes/module-features/bicepBadges.md" >}}